DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 1 - Cloud Concepts, Architecture and Design.md

     * Customer can deploy, manage and run their create/acquired applications using one or more programming languages and multiple execution environments
     * Customer is responsible for deployment and management of apps
     * CSP manages provisioning, configuration, hardward, and OS
+    * Definition as per NIST SP 800-145:
+        * _The capability provided to the customer is to deploy onto the cloud infrastructure consumer-created or acquired applications created using programming languages, libraries, services, and tools supported by the provider.
+The consumer does not manage or control the underlying cloud infrastructure, including network, servers, operating systems, or storage, but has control over the deployed applications and possibly configuration settings for the application-hosting environment._
     * Benefits
         * Support for multiple languages and frameworks
         * Multi hosting environments
+        * Choice of environments
         * Flexibility
         * Autoscaling through configuration
         * Technology isnt crossing borders, it's cloud based